mongodb/mongo-cxx-driver/etc/releasing.md

 Update the `Tags` section of the Docker Hub [Overview](https://hub.docker.com/r/mongodb/mongo-cxx-driver) to list the latest tag and link it to the corresponding `Dockerfile` in Github.
+This requires privileged access to DockerHub.
+Ask other team members to update if you do not have access.

 Update the `FROM` lines in each Dockerfile example such that they would pull from the latest Docker Hub image release.